Later this summer, I’m opening registration for my FEAR & WRITING course.

 Six months later, I taught FEAR & WRITING for the Seattle Public Library again.
 It went well and I got more ideas on how to improve it.
 I also continued to write on a near-daily basis and started cranking out my novel drafts much faster than before.

-The next month, in April 2018, I finished my novel and turned it in to my editor.
-It had taken me 11 years of planning and 26 months of writing to finish my first adult novel.
+The next month, in April 2018, I finished my suspense novel and turned it in to my editor.
+It had taken me 11 years of planning and 26 months of writing to finish this novel.
 It was one of the hardest things I’ve ever done.

 It’s true what they say about writing being a marathon.
 Finishing my novel gave me a feeling of relief and triumph that marathoners must feel when they cross the finish line.
 I was happy for a few minutes and then I literally couldn’t move for the rest of the day.
 I was exhausted.
 I took that day and the next six weeks off to relax, clean, garden, meet up with friends, and live life without thinking about writing or feeling like I had to write.
 It felt good.
 Really good.